privacyguides/privacyguides.org/docs/basics/threat-modeling.en.md

 There are many ways that an adversary could gain access to your data.
 For example, an adversary can read your private communications as they pass through the network, or they can delete or corrupt your data.

-<mark>The motives of adversaries differ widely, as do their tactics.</mark> A government trying to prevent the spread of a video showing police violence may be content to simply delete or reduce the availability of that video.
+==The motives of adversaries differ widely, as do their tactics.== A government trying to prevent the spread of a video showing police violence may be content to simply delete or reduce the availability of that video.
 In contrast, a political opponent may wish to gain access to secret content and publish that content without you knowing.

 Security planning involves understanding how bad the consequences could be if an adversary successfully gains access to one of your assets.
 To determine this, you should consider the capability of your adversary.
 For example, your mobile phone provider has access to all your phone records.
 A hacker on an open Wi-Fi network can access your unencrypted communications.
 Your government might have stronger capabilities.